2020 Candidate Endorsements

 The Washington County Democrats only issue official endorsements in non-partisan races.

-Below you will find our full list of the eight candidates we have endorsed from the May 2020 election that will be in run-off for November.
+Below you will find our list of the candidates we have endorsed from the May 2020 election that will be in run-off for November.
 As well, you will see the local candidates endorsed for the November 3rd election.
 These candidates went through a rigorous interview process to be considered.
 The vote for official endorsement took place at the Central Committee meeting of the Washington County Democrats Central Committee, held on February 26th.
-Read more below on these candidates as you prepare to vote in the May election!
+Read more below on these candidates as you prepare to vote in the November election!

 The information provided on these candidates is active.